mgoblin/STC15lib/README.md

 # What it is
 This C-library contains hardware abstraction layer (HAL) for STC15W408AS.

-STC15W408AS is a micro chip compatible with 8051 architecture.
+STC15W408AS is a microchip compatible with 8051 architecture.

 # How to use it
-This code is published as [Platformio](https://platformio.org/) library named STC15 hardware.
+This code is published as [platformio](https://platformio.org/) library named STC15 hardware.

 ## Add library to your project
-After create Platformio project for STC15408AS add to platformio.ini line with library depandency
+After create platformio project for STC15408AS add to platformio.ini line with library dependency

 ```ini
 [env:STC15W408AS]